Pediatric Physical Therapy for Plagiocephaly:Guide

 Why Early Intervention is Important for Plagiocephaly

-Pediatric physical therapy for plagiocephaly is the treatment of the sooner,the better the results.
-Early introduction of the therapy is most effective since before the shape of the baby head has become too fixed, the head could be easily remodeled and the symmetry of the skull could be restored.
-Motor problems or developing asymmetrical faces are newly identified as some of the problems which can be prevented in time with an early intervention.
+Pediatric physical therapy for plagiocephaly is the treatment of the sooner, the better the results.
+Early introduction of the therapy is most effective since, before the shape of the baby’s head has become too fixed, the head can be easily remodeled and the symmetry of the skull can be restored.
+Motor problems or developing asymmetrical faces are newly identified as some of the problems that can be prevented in time with an early intervention.
 To have the most beneficial outcome, parents should seek therapy when they first notice the signs of plagiocephaly, preferably when the child is younger than six months.

-Physical therapy of a baby with plagiocephaly plays an important role in rectifying the shape of the baby.
-Therapy decreases the pressure that builds up on the flat part of the head hence, promoting the growth on the portions on which the skull may have been distorted.
-The main objective is to achieve a well balanced head shape and pediatric physical therapy to treat plagiocephaly works by using exercises, repositioning and activities by the parents at home.
-The sooner one starts with the therapy, the more will be the success of the therapy towards a complete correction of head shape.
+Physical therapy for a baby with plagiocephaly plays an important role in rectifying the shape of the baby.
+Therapy decreases the pressure that builds up on the flat part of the head, hence promoting the growth of the portions on which the skull may have been distorted.
+The main objective is to achieve a well-balanced head shape, and pediatric physical therapy to treat plagiocephaly works by using exercises, repositioning, and activities by the parents at home.
+The sooner one starts with the therapy, the more will be the success of the therapy will be towards a complete correction of the head shape.

 Understanding the Impact of Pediatric Physical Therapy on Head Shape Correction